 Any history of suicidal behavior, that includes discussions, gestures, or the actual attempt is disqualifying.
 A history of self-mutilation is also disqualifying.

 Anxiety issues, either current or historical, or panic, agoraphobia, social phobia, simple phobias, obsessive-compulsive disorders, other acute reactions to stress, and posttraumatic stress are disqualifying for entry into the service.

-Any history or current disorder of being dissociative, bouts of hysteria, or de-personalization are disqualifying.
+Any history or current disorder of being dissociative or de-personalization are disqualifying.